Video: Practical Tips for Privacy and Cookie Governance

-Privacy Governance for Cookies and other Digital Technologies
+Privacy Governance for Cookies and Other Digital Technologies

 Teresa Troester-Falk

 Hi, everyone, and welcome to today’s PrivacySnapshot.
 And we’re back here with Ben Isaacson, who is a luminary in our field of data privacy.
-We’ve known each other a long time going back to I think my days at DoubleClick when we first connected.
-So Ben, you have had a lot of years working very specifically within adtech for companies who are trying to figure out the maze of regulations in this space.
+We’ve known each other a long time, going back to, I think, my days at DoubleClick when we first connected.
+So, Ben, you have had a lot of years working very specifically within adtech for companies who are trying to figure out the maze of regulations in this space.
 And one of the things that we’ve all noticed after the GDPR was the ubiquitous cookie banner.
 And it didn’t necessarily pan out maybe for consumers the way we might have expected but it became a useful tool to manage cookies and pixels and those kinds of technologies.
-So the same thing is now happening with the CCPA where companies are looking at “Do I need a banner or don’t I and how am I going to this whole world of digital technologies” — with the regulator’s focused on it and a bit of uncertainty about what I need to do.
-And you and I’ve talked about this, and you’ve distilled four key areas that you walk through with companies and have them think about so I’m just going to hand this over to you.
-We could talk about this for a few hours, but just give a high level overview of those four areas and what the key points that companies should be thinking about.

 Ben Isaacson

-Thanks, Teresa.
-It’s great to be here.
-Thank you for having me.
-So the first thing to keep in mind are there’s amazing tools out there now that we just didn’t have, you know, a few years ago, even.
-The first one is tag managers.
-And in the old days, whenever you wanted a cookie to be placed on your website, you had to hard-code a pixel into the HTML into the website itself.
-And those days are now gone, or can be gone.
-We still see a lot of old publishers doing it the old way.
-But there are a lot of tools like Google’s Tag Manager like Tealium that it becomes a bottleneck, for use of a single point of, you know, governance from all the pixel tags on your website, and they can go dig and change any page to another page, but is still goes through that same Tag Manager.
-So the privacy professional can say, Yes, I want this company to be on this page and not that company on this page and actually play a role in in managing privacy in real time.
+So the privacy professional can say, Yes, I want this company to be on this page and not that company on this page, and actually play a role in managing privacy in real-time.
 And those same tag managers — also many of them offer the consent management tool in a consent management platform, as they’re now called CMPS that go with GDPR, or in some cases with CCPA.
-To say, we want to present this type of cookie banner to this this type of user.
-And you know, with the GDPR is an evolution over the last couple of years, we’re now seeing a requirement to really create preferences that go beyond just opt in or opt out, but rather personalization, advertising and analytics.
-So, you know, even granular, you know, Cookie specific preferences.
-So, the tools are extremely important to have both a Tag Manager and a content management platform to be able to help you do global pixel and cookie compliance.
+To say we want to present this type of cookie banner to this type of user.
+And you know, with the GDPR being an evolution over the last couple of years, we’re now seeing a requirement to really create preferences that go beyond just opt-in or opt-out, but rather personalization, advertising, and analytics.
+So, you know, even granular, you know, cookie-specific preferences.
+So, it is extremely important to have both a Tag Manager and a content management platform to be able to help you do global pixel and cookie compliance.

-Then the last thing is, auditing and tracking.
-So, tools like Evidon lets you audit the pixels on your website.
-So you can actually go to covid.com, and, you know, test and plug in, you want to see, you know, all the different, partners that show up and hopefully all of them are under contract.
-But then you can also test that, with different tools, , that the consent management process, and getting it from, you know, a lower percentage rate to a higher percentage rate simply by changing the positioning of the banner, changing the text of the banner, changing the creative and looking for trends in how your consent is working.
-For the most part, we’re seeing cookie consent, at least, even for Europe in the 90% range, which is pretty great, depending on the publisher, but for most, you know, trusted publishers, they’re getting a high quality consent.
-Same with the CCPA.
-And the opt out is extremely low that people are actually opting out.
-So trying to benchmark your own website versus these others, is it a good thing to do.
+Then the last thing is auditing and tracking.
+So, tools like Evidon let you audit the pixels on your website.
+So you can actually go to covid.com, and, you know, test and plugin, you want to see, you know, all the different partners that show up, and hopefully, all of them are under contract.
+But then you can also test that, with different tools, that the consent management process, and getting it from, you know, a lower percentage rate to a higher percentage rate simply by changing the positioning of the banner, changing the text of the banner, changing the creative and looking for trends in how your consent is working.

 Teresa Troester-Falk

 So thank you.
 That is certainly excellent advice.
 To sum up: Using tag managers and content management platforms.
-And there’s lots of tools out there now to help organizations do this.
+And there are lots of tools out there now to help organizations do this.
 Vetting your partners — that is so critical.
 We’re just seeing so many privacy problems emerge because of those third parties, right?
 Looking at your contracts, and finally auditing and tracking your website itself.

-Let’s talk about Privacy and the Governance of Cookies, pixels and other digital technologies.
+Let’s talk about Privacy and the Governance of Cookies, pixels, and other digital technologies.

 Are you ready to demonstrate compliance with the CCPA, the GDPR, or other privacy laws?
 The key is operational know-how, a practical plan, and privacy expertise.